mehakSadique/3140APIP5/README.md

 In the project directory, you can run and you must run these two:

 ### `npm install and npm install axios`
+need to install these for it to run

 ### `npm start`